kgar/foundry-vtt-tidy-5e-sheets/README.md

 ## How to Support Tidy 5e Sheets

-Tidy 5e is a community effort, so there are no Patreon-exclusive perks.
-Development logs, community discussion, and more can be found on [discord](https://discord.com/channels/732325252788387980/1116078321067892796).
-With that said, sheets development is a longterm commitment that is subject to every Foundry and dnd5e system update, so any support is greatly appreciated!
+Tidy 5e is a community effort.
+Development logs, feature discussion, troubleshooting, dreaming, and more can be found on [discord](https://discord.com/channels/1167985253072257115/1167985253512650755).

+Sheets development is a longterm commitment, subject to every Foundry and dnd5e system update, so any support is greatly appreciated.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/V7V4Q88Z7) [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/kgar)